Updated August 2023

 I have already applied to the program and am waiting to hear back.
 When will I know if I have been admitted?

-Applicants are accepted and rejected on a rolling basis April.
+Applicants are accepted and rejected on a rolling basis until April.
 Every applicant will receive notice of acceptance or rejection to our program by the end of this period.

 Our department does not have a minimum GRE score required for admission to our program.
+Applications are reviewed holistically, so applicants with a low GRE score and high performance in other areas may still receive an offer of admission.

-We recommend that applicants take the GRE exam no later than October, as it sometimes takes at least six weeks for us to receive score reports.
+If it is safe to do so in your area, we recommend that applicants take the GRE exam no later than October, as it sometimes takes at least six weeks for us to receive score reports.

 International Student questions: